 Iodine is an important trace element that is necessary for normal physical and mental growth and development.
 Too little or too much iodine can cause health problems.
 Vegetarian sources of iodine include seaweed and iodised salt, and small amounts of these should be consumed for good health.
 Alternatively, a daily multivitamin tablet containing iodine can be take to help ensure an adequate intake.

 A well balanced vegetarian diet containing a variety of foods including fruit, vegetables, nuts, seeds, grains and legumes will ensure optimum health, and even help reduce the risk of some of the major health threats facing Australians today.
 Naturally, diet is not the only factor in leading a healthy lifestyle.
 Smoking and the consumption of caffeine, alcohol, and limited exercise are also major factors in health and well-being.
-However, on average, those who follow vegetarian diets are known to have a greater life-expectancy.

 As is the case with any diet, differing life stages (such as pregnancy, lactation, infancy, childhood, adolescence) require differing nutritional requirements, and should be carefully considered.
 The Physicians Committee for Responsible Medicine (PCRM) have published extensive information relating to the nutrition of vegetarian diets.
 Please follow these links provided by PCRM for further information: